The Promised Neverland: Manga

 On Takarajimasha's Kono Manga ga Sugoi! ranking of top manga of 2018 for male readers, The Promised Neverland topped the list.
 The series won the "Shōnen Tournament 2018" by the editorial staff of the French website Manga-News.
 The manga was one of the Jury Recommended Works for the French 12th ACBD's Prix Asie de la Critique 2018.
 The Promised Neverland was one of the Jury Recommended Works in the Manga Division at the 21st Japan Media Arts Festival in 2018.
 The series was chosen as one of the Best Manga at the Comic-Con International Best & Worst Manga of 2018.
 The Promised Neverland has been added to The Nippon Foundation's Manga Edutainment 2020 list, to identify manga that are published as general works but can also open up new worlds and lead to learning.

 On Da Vincis magazine "Book of the Year" list, The Promised Neverland ranked 26th on the 2018 list; 35th on the 2019 list; eighteenth on the 2020 list; and 26th on the 2021 list.
 On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, The Promised Neverland ranked 46th.
 Barnes & Noble listed The Promised Neverland on their list of "Our Favorite Manga of 2018".
 The Promised Neverland was included on the American Library Association's list of Great Graphic Novels for Teens in 2018; and 2019.
 On a 2021 survey conducted by LINE Research asking Japanese high school students "what manga series they are currently into", The Promised Neverland ranked second among girls, and tenth among boys.

-The manga was recommended by manga artists Osamu Akimoto and Eiichiro Oda, who each wrote praising comments which were featured on the obi of the series' second and fourth volumes, respectively.
+The manga was recommended by manga artists Osamu Akimoto and Eiichiro Oda, who each wrote praising comments which were featured on the obi of the series's second and fourth volumes, respectively.
 Author Toshio Okada have also praised and recommended the manga.